senseofsteph/SkinReg/README.md

-## Hackbright Academy Prep Project
+## SkinReg

 ### Overview

-A terminal based game that helps a user create a skincare regimen
+A terminal based game where users create a skincare regimen

 ### Technologies required

 Replit https://replit.com/ - a collaborative browser based intergrated development environment

-### Data
+### Data Collected

 - User first name, skincare texture, and skincare type
 - Information on skincare products and the range of skin types and textures